-Vectis First is the title of the Isle of Wight's first Cultural Strategy.
-It is a strategy to support the development of cultural diversity and opportunity for Islanders and visitors.
-The title Vectis First reflects the historical roots of the Island and the premier position held by the quality of its natural landscape.
+This is the Isle of Wight's first Cultural Strategy and its intention is to support the development of cultural diversity and opportunity for Island residents and visitors.
+Our approach reflects the historical roots of the Island and the premier position held by the quality of its natural landscape.
 These, amongst other values, mean that those who are Islanders by birth, newcomers to the community or visitors to the Island put the Isle of Wight first on their list!

-Such is the cultural diversity of the Isle of Wight that it truly offers first-rate fun, challenge, activity and interest for all.
+Such is the cultural diversity of the Isle of Wight that it truly offers many opportunities for enhancing the quality of life of the community through the provision of cultural experiences and opportunities.